mehrnooshh/CanadianWildlandFires_Python_Analysis/README.md

 # CanadianWildlandFires_Python_Analysis
 ![image](https:)

 Sourcing an open-source dataset in order to meet the different criteria.
-We selected Canadian Wildland Fires data which is accesible through CWF Information System Datamart, however, the contents of this project have been fabricated for the purpose of learning.
+We selected Canadian Wildland Fires data which is accessible through CWF Information System Datamart, however, the contents of this project have been fabricated for the purpose of learning.

 We will be conducting the following analyses via Python:
-- Exploratory analysis through visualizations (scatterplots, correlation heatmaps, pair plots and categorical plots)
+- Exploratory analysis through visualizations (scatterplots, correlation heatmaps, pair plots, and categorical plots)
 - Geospatial analysis using a shapefile
 - Regression analysis
 - Cluster analysis